IsaacHolst/lightcurve_extraction/README.md

 The input path should be given as the path to the raw science data for that night.

 Example of input path:

 ./VLT_March_2023/Ceres/20230312/Data

-Example of bias and flats path:
+Example of bias path:

 ./VLT_March_2023/Bias12/r987654.fit

+Example of flats path:

 ./VLT_March_2023/flats/r13579.fit

 N.B. the bias and flat image paths can be set manually using the 'bias_path' and 'flat_path' class attributes.

 ## Initial Parameters
 name : str

     name of moving object

 input_path : str

-    directory for raw science images telescope_id : int
+    directory for raw science images

+telescope_id : int

     id number for telescope location in JPL Horizons system

 ## Outputs